george-sp/android_develop_training/04. Building Apps with Graphics & Animation/03. Animating Views Using Scenes and Transitions/README.md

 > 2. Some specific transition types may not produce the desired animation effect when applied to a [`TextureView`](https://developer.android.com/reference/android/view/TextureView.html).
 > 3. Classes that extend [`AdapterView`](https://developer.android.com/reference/android/widget/AdapterView.html), such as [`ListView`](https://developer.android.com/reference/android/widget/ListView.html), manage their child views in ways that are incompatible with the transitions framework.
 If you try to animate a view based on [`AdapterView`](https://developer.android.com/reference/android/widget/AdapterView.html), the device display may hang.
 > 4. If you try to resize a [`TextView`](https://developer.android.com/reference/android/widget/TextView.html) with an animation, the text will pop to a new location before the object has completely resized.
 To avoid this problem, do not animate the resizing of views that contain text.

+#### Creating a Scene
+Learn how to create a scene to store the state of a view hierarchy.

+This lesson shows you how to create scenes in your app and how to define scene actions.
+The next lesson shows you how to transition between two scenes.

+Scenes store the state of a view hierarchy, including all its views and their property values.
+The transitions framework can run animations between a starting and an ending scene.
+The starting scene is often determined automatically from the current state of the user interface.
+For the ending scene, the framework enables you to create a scene from a layout resource file or from a group of views in your code.

+> **Note:** The framework can animate changes in a single view hierarchy without using scenes, as described in [Apply a Transition Without Scenes](https://developer.android.com/training/transitions/transitions.html#NoScenes).
+However, understanding this lesson is essential to work with transitions.